Is John Still Alive Today? – John 21:22 Examined

 The language in John 21:22 is relatively flexible.
 In other words, it could be a literal prediction of the future or an illustration designed to make a point.
 Due to this ambiguity, there are several interpretations of Christ’s words.

-1. The Hyperbolic Perspective
+1. Hyperbolic Language

-From what I can tell, most Christians hold the Hyperbolic view, and it seems to be the default position of most, if not all, denominations.
+From what I can tell, most Christians hold the Hyperbolic view, and it seems to be the default position of most if not all, denominations.

-2. The Preterism Perspective
+2. The “Full Preterist” Perspective

+Because they believe Jesus has already returned, they argue that a literal interpretation of Jesus’ words makes the most sense.
 Although this view is the least popular, it strikes an interesting middle ground between literal and non-literal interpretations that is worth noting.

 3. The Literal Perspective